ym2008/Hasee-K580c-DSDT-Patch/README.md

 + BCM94352HMB

-All Update to macOS 10.13.4.
+All Update to macOS 10.13.4 (17E202).

-Please update your Clover to the lastest version.
+Notice: Please update your Clover to the lastest version!

 Weibo: https://weibo.com/u/2302182827.